sawyers-s/DS4200-HW3/README.md

 * "templete.html"
 * "templete.js"

-They can also be distinguished by the upload description ("Uploading website files" apply to Part 1 files, "Uploading D3 files" apply to Part 2 files).
+They can also be distinguished by the upload description ("Uploading website files" and "Uploading website description file" apply to Part 1 files, "Uploading D3 files" apply to Part 2 files).

 #### Thanks!